alexhayes/django-salted/README.md

     fab vagrant collectstatic

-The demo_project is a very simple project with the Djagno Admin [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin)

-The vagrant machine uses a virtual venvironment located at `/home/vagrant/env`
+The demo-project is a git submodule that pulls in [django-1.7-template](https://github.com/alexhayes/django-1.7-template).
+The webserver, including Django Admin is accessible from the host machine at [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin).

+Essentially the idea of the demo-project as a submodule is so that you can pull changes from both django-salted as an upstream provider and also your own forked django-1.7-template.

+The vagrant machine uses a virtual environment located at `/home/vagrant/.virtualenvs/demo-project` however if you're using an IDE then you will most likely want to install this virtual environment locally also so your IDE can utilise the Python binary.
+This can be done by installing the requirements file in `demo-project/requirements/development.txt` (if anyone has a way to reference the Python binary on the guest by all means fork and create a pull request - note that a shared folder doesn't work).

 After getting familiar with it, using Django Salted on your own project is simple done with changing a few settings.

-- You will run and develop on the Django (1.7.x) `demo_project` inside the VM.
+- You will run and develop on the Django (1.7.x) `demo-project` inside the VM.
 - Ubuntu 14.04 will be used as OS.
 - Domain is: vagrant.django-salted.org